Rust-Nigeria/website/README.md

 # Rust Nigeria website

-Ensure you have Rust install, if you don't fellow [this steps](https://rust-lang.org/tools/install/)
+Ensure you have Rust installed, if you don't, follow [these steps](https://rust-lang.org/tools/install/)

 ## Setup